Squatting in Spain: Okupa

-Young people were attracted to the new 1980s squatting movement and began to set up self-managed social centres, known as CSOAs (Centros Sociales Okupados y Autogestinados), which hosted infoshops and co-operatives, organised events and provided meeting space for campaigns.
+Young people were attracted to the new 1980s squatting movement and began to set up self-managed social centres, known as CSOAs (Centros Sociales Okupados y Autogestionados), which hosted infoshops and co-operatives, organised events and provided meeting space for campaigns.
 The word okupa is derived from the Spanish verb "ocupar", meaning to occupy.
 The letter "k" is seldom used in Spanish, so squatter activists used it to signify their radicality and their difference to mainstream culture.
 The social centres has their antecedents in libertarian ateneus, countercultural spaces which were founded in many cities from the late 1970s onwards.
 The 1995 Criminal Code among other things criminalised squatting but it did not stop the squatters movement from growing.

 In Madrid, a key project in the 1980s was Minuesa.
 Eskalera Karakola was a feminist squat, which was active from 1996 to 2005 before legalizing and taking a new building.
 The squatter movement experienced a resurgence in the early 2010s as a result of the anti-austerity 15-M Movement.
 As of 2013, there were over thirty squatted social centres in Madrid.
 Patio Maravillas was active from 2007 until 2015 in several different buildings.
 La Ingobernable was evicted in 2020 during the state of alarm due to the COVID-19 pandemic in Spain.

 The number of squatted social centres in Barcelona grew from under thirty in the 1990s to around sixty in 2014, as recorded by Info Usurpa (a weekly activist agenda).
 The influential Kasa de la Muntanya was occupied in 1989.
 In 2014, the ultimately unsuccessful attempts to evict the long-running social centre of Can Vies provoked major riots.
 Another long-running squat is Can Masdeu, which survived a concerted eviction attempt in 2002.
 Eleven occupiers suspended themselves off the walls of the building for several days.

 The Basque Country is another area where a high number of houses have been occupied and social centres take the form of gaztetxes.
 Influential projects in the 1980s included Bolsa de Bilbao, Gaztetxe de Gazteiz in Vitoria-Gasteiz and Euskal Jai in Pamplona.
 The eviction of Kukutza in Bilbao was met with largescale protests in 2011.
 On the outskirts of Vitoria-Gasteiz, the squatted neighbourhood of Errekaleor was occupied in 2013 and has around 150 inhabitants.